 The tanks traveled south mostly at night and made a dash during the day to reach Muntinlupa on the Tagatay Ridge.
 During this time the company did reconnaissance and chased fifth columnists who used mirrors during the day to flash at Japanese planes showing them where ammunition dumps so the Japanese could shell and bomb them.
 At night, they shot off flares near the sites.
 After the company shot up huts suspected to be used by the fifth columnists, the activity stopped.

-On April 9, 1942, Bataan was surrendered to the Japanese and the Prisoners of War were marched out of Bataan.
-While the other Americans were being held at Camp O’Donnell, it is not known where Ed was being held.
+On April 9, 1942, Bataan surrendered to the Japanese, and the Prisoners of War were marched out of Bataan.
+While the other Americans were being held at Camp O’Donnell, it is not known where Ed was being held during this time.

 “Dear Mrs. A. DiBenedetti: